 Keeping other factors aside, accounting information is meaningless without Relevance and Faithful Representation.
 These are the ultimate factors that ensure the quality of the accounting information or financial statements.

-Relevance gives the accounting information meaning and usefulness, while Faithful Representation gives it reliability.
-Both of them are essential for the decision-making process.
+Relevance gives accounting information meaning and usefulness, while Faithful Representation gives it reliability.
+Both are essential for the decision-making process.

 Relevance focuses on providing past data with the help of predicting future financial trends.
-Faithful Representation makes sure that the data is free from errors and biased information and that it is not missing any relevant information.
+Faithful Representation ensures that the data is free from errors and biased information and does not miss any relevant information.

 What is Timeliness in Accounting?

-Timeliness refers to how quickly the accounting information can be made available at its user’s disposal.
+Timeliness refers to how quickly accounting information can be available to users.
 This means that the data must be available when it is required.
-If information is presented before or after it is needed, it loses its usefulness.
+Information that is presented before or after it is needed loses its usefulness.

-It is vital that the information is available for use at the correct time before it loses its value.
-Information becomes irrelevant when it is either not available when it is needed or presented when not required (that could be before or after the event for which it is needed).
+The information must be available for use at the correct time before it loses its value.
+Information becomes irrelevant when it is either unavailable when needed or presented when not required (that could be before or after the event for which it is needed).
 Some extracts of the information may still be found useful.
-However, the efforts to create the data and the decisions’ effectiveness are lost.
+However, efforts to create data and the effectiveness of decisions are lost.

 Timeliness can also be categorized in terms of degrees.
-Data needs to be provided the quickest, while there is data that takes a few days or months to be prepared and presented.
-Also, timeliness can be considered a part of the relevance factor of the information as it also tends to provide relevance to the accounting information.
+Data needs to be provided the quickest, while other data takes a few days or months to prepare and present.
+Also, timeliness can be considered a part of the information’s relevance factor as it also tends to provide Relevance to accounting information.

-Neutrality is a part of the Faithful Representation qualitative characteristic of accounting information, as it brings the reliability factor to it.
+Neutrality is a part of the Faithful Representation qualitative characteristic of accounting information, as it adds the reliability factor.
 Neutrality refers to the absence of any biased representation of the financial data.
-This means that the data provided in the accounting information must not be tricked or should influence people to make biased decisions.
+This means that the data provided in accounting information must not be tricked or influence people to make biased decisions.

-The accounting information must be precise and represented in its proper form.
-The data should not be intentionally omitted to influence the decision of its users.
-It should be unbiased and not favor a particular side or group of people.
+Accounting information must be precise and represented in its proper form.
+Data should not be intentionally omitted to influence users’ decisions.
+It should be unbiased and not favor a particular side or group.